 TURN Server supports Long-Term Authentication, Allocation, Permissions, Channel Data and more.

-Usually TURN servers runs on UDP port 3478 and require Long-Term credentials, so in order to configure a TURN server, set the listening port (by default 3478) and start the server.
+Usually TURN servers run on UDP port 3478 and require Long-Term credentials, so in order to configure a TURN server, set the listening port (by default 3478) and start the server.

 Configure the server

-Set the property Active = True to start the STUN server.
+Set the property Active = True to start the TURN server.

 oTURN := TsgcTURNServer.Create(nil);